undead-corridor/undeadcorridor/README.md

-<p>In a world overrun by the undead, even the smallest mistake can cost your life. <strong><a href="https://undeadcorridor.io">undead corridor</a></strong> is an HTML5 survival shooting game that throws you straight into a nightmare of bloodthirsty zombies and narrow escape routes.
+<p>In a world overrun by the undead, even the smallest mistake can cost your life. <strong>Undead Corridor</strong> is an HTML5 survival shooting game that throws you straight into a nightmare of bloodthirsty zombies and narrow escape routes.
 Every bullet, every move, and every breath counts as you fight for survival through endless corridors of horror.</p>

 <p><strong>No downloads.
 No restrictions.
 You can play Undead Corridor instantly online at <a href="https://undeadcorridor.io/" target="_blank" rel="noopener">https://undeadcorridor.io/</a>.</strong></p>